 When we think of nurses, we generally think of Registered Nurses.
 In 2020 there were nearly 3.08 million registered nurses in the country.
 However, many working nurses haven’t yet achieved the RN title but are vital participants in the nursing field.

 Just like in other career paths, nursing has multiple entry points.
 You should select a subsection of nursing that suits your needs and goals.
 What’s best for you can feel murky.
 But it relies on many factors you can weigh and consider (more on that later).
 However, if you’re starting to work, or looking for a new career, an excellent option for beginning a career in nursing is earning a Nursing Assistant (CNA) Degree or Certification.
-So, what does that entail?
+So, what does that entail and what degree do you need to be a nurse assistant?

 What is a CNA?